Dile a Ella

 "Dile a Ella" ("Tell Her") is a song written by Gil Francisco and performed by Puerto Rican salsa singer Víctor Manuelle on his fourth studio album A Pesar de Todo (1997).
 It was released as the lead single from the album.
 In the song, the singer asks his friend to tell a woman that he loved that he cannot forget her.
-It became his third #1 hit on the Tropical Airplay chart and spent nine weeks week on top, making it the longest-running tropical song of 1997.
+It became his third #1 hit on the Tropical Airplay chart and spent nine weeks on top, making it the longest-running tropical song of 1997.
 José A. Estévez, Jr. called it a tune that "bristles with uninhibited energy".
 Paul Verna of Billboard cited the song as one of the album's "amorous ditties".
 "Dile a Ella" was also listed on Billboards "Best 15 Salsa Songs Ever".
 "Dile a Ella" won a BMI Latin Award in 1999.